juniorVOPJ/docker-lamp-dev/README.md

 # docker-lamp-dev
-Ambiente de desenvolvimento LAMP + SLL + MultiSite + Docker Compose
+Ambiente de desenvolvimento LAMP + PHP Composer + SSL + MultiSite + Docker Compose

 A basic LAMP stack environment built using Docker Compose.
 It consists of the following: